 Humans generally depend on poultry for their protein needs.
-Besides been a great source of protein, poultry can offer a great source of income.
-However, poultry in recent years has been bedeviled by a range of health problems some of which include Coccidiosis, New Castle disease, and the dreaded Avian Flu also called bird flu.
-This article focuses on Avian Flu.
-We will learn about the causes, and symptoms as well as the prevention and treatment of the Avian Influenza that affects both birds and humans.
+Besides being a great source of protein, poultry can offer a great source of income.
+However, poultry in recent years has been bedeviled by various health problems, including Coccidiosis, New Castle disease, and the dreaded avian influenza, also called bird flu.
+In this article, we will learn about avian influenza's causes, symptoms, prevention, and treatment.

 Classification of Avian Flu